The Adrenal Potassium Connection

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Our body needs potassium.
-This is essential to get quality sleep, as support for neural activities and as a stabilizer of blood sugar and blood pressure.
-For a healthy adult, he’d need 4,700 milligrams or potassium, and that’s seven to ten cups a day.
+This is essential for quality sleep, as support for neural activities, and as a stabilizer of blood sugar and blood pressure.
+For a healthy adult, one would need 4,700 milligrams of potassium, which translates to seven to ten cups a day.

-However, there are two conditions that don’t require the daily recommended amount: the Cushing’s syndrome, where your adrenal gland produces excessive cortisol; and the Addison’s syndrome, where your cortisol levels are insufficient.
+However, there are two conditions that exempt you from taking the daily recommended amount: the Cushing’s syndrome, where your adrenal gland produces excessive cortisol; and the Addison’s syndrome, where your cortisol levels are insufficient.

-The Cushing’s is when you’re high in cortisol then it goes down, leaving you burnt out (adrenal fatigue) to the point that nothing works any longer.
-On the other hand, the Addison’s is when you get a lot of inflammations, you lose weight, you get pigmentations all over your body and your immune system is low.
-Adding potassium into this condition will only worsen the situation.
+The Cushing’s is when your high cortisol level goes down, leaving you burnt out (adrenal fatigue) to the point that nothing works any longer.
+On the other hand, the Addison’s is when you get a lot of inflammations, you lose weight, you get pigmentations all over your body, and your immune system is low.
+Adding potassium to this condition will only worsen the situation.
 In this case, consuming salt is the solution.

 Learn more about Adrenals from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.